Miller's Crossing: Plot

-Within Caspar’s gang, there is tension between Tom and Caspar’s trusted enforcer, the brutal Eddie Dane ("the Dane").
-Upon learning that his men didn't actually see Tom kill Bernie, the Dane takes Tom back to Miller's Crossing to verify that Bernie's body is there.
+Within Caspar's gang, there is tension between Tom and Caspar's trusted enforcer, the brutal Eddie Dane ("the Dane").
+Upon learning that his men did not actually see Tom kill Bernie, the Dane takes Tom back to Miller's Crossing to verify that Bernie's body is there.
 Tom expects to find no corpse and to be executed for it, but instead the group finds a decomposing body that had been shot in the face and disfigured beyond recognition by birds.
-The Dane and his men assume the body is that of Bernie, but it is actually that of the Dane’s lover, a man named Mink, whom Bernie had secretly killed and placed as a decoy where his own body should have been.
-Tom is now vulnerable if the Dane or Caspar discovers the identity of the body, a fact that Bernie uses in attempt to blackmail Tom into killing Caspar.
+The Dane and his men assume the body is that of Bernie, but it is actually that of the Dane's lover Mink, whom Bernie had secretly killed and placed as a decoy where his own body should have been.
+Tom is now vulnerable if the Dane or Caspar discovers the identity of the body, a fact that Bernie uses in an attempt to blackmail Tom into killing Caspar.

-With Bernie supposedly dead, someone continues to cut into Caspar’s match fix, and Tom and the Dane each try to convince Caspar that the other is behind it.
-Tom uses the sudden disappearance of Mink to sow suspicion about the Dane by insinuating that Mink has gone into hiding after he and the Dane betrayed Caspar.
+With Bernie supposedly dead, someone continues to cut into Caspar's match fix, and Tom and the Dane each try to convince Caspar that the other is behind it.
+Tom uses Mink's sudden disappearance to sow suspicion about the Dane by insinuating that Mink has gone into hiding after he and the Dane betrayed Caspar.
 Caspar must decide between Tom and the Dane, a dilemma he resolves by shooting the Dane in the head as Tom looks on.

 Tom then thins out his rivals by engineering a surprise meeting between Bernie and Caspar, knowing that the first one to be seen by the other is likely to be killed.
 Shortly after the arranged time, Tom arrives to discover that Bernie has killed Caspar.
 Tom tricks Bernie into surrendering his gun and declares his intent to kill him in retribution for his blackmail.
-Bernie again begs for mercy, saying, as he did at Miller’s Crossing, "Look in your heart" but this time Tom asks rhetorically "What heart?" and shoots him dead.
+Bernie again begs for mercy, but Tom rejects his plea and shoots him dead.

 With Caspar and the Dane dead, Leo resumes his post as the only boss in town.
-At Bernie’s burial, Verna, now back in Leo's good graces, reacts coldly to Tom and walks back to her car.
+At Bernie's burial, Verna, now back in Leo's good graces, reacts coldly to Tom and walks back to her car.
 Leo notifies Tom that Verna has proposed to marry him.
-He offers Tom his job back but Tom rejects the offer and stays behind, watching Leo as he walks away.
+He offers Tom his job back but Tom turns him down and stays behind, watching Leo as he walks away.